nicu-chiciuc/tsx_md/apps/tsx_md/articles/validate_form.md

 I was expecting to rely on the type system to guide me, since I've already had experience with `zod`, `io-ts` and other libraries that provided amazing type suggestions.

-Even with more than 10 years of coding experience, it seemed strange that I had to dig through documentation to do things that I thought I should alreayd know (since I have so much experince™️)
+Even with more than 10 years of *coding experience*™️, it seemed strange that I had to dig through documentation to do things that I thought I should alreayd know.

-Trying to have complete control and understanding of what's happening to a very small piece of a system (form validation) that I thought was already a solved problem, I've realised that I was getting blocked when trying to implement very specific business-related requirements that didn't care about type-safetiness or readable code or all the things we should love and admire.
+Trying to have complete control and understanding of what's happening to a very small piece of a system (form validation) that I thought was already a solved problem, I've realised that I was getting blocked when trying to implement very specific business-related requirements that didn't care about type-safetiness or readable code or all the things we love and admire.

 The format of the article was thought out almost a year ago, but only recently I managed to create this blog, that I can also control.
 The main reason was the ability to give you the ability to hover